 They were world-class

-Springer came out in 2013 with his tribute to the legendary architect couple, the Hansens, titled Zaczyn.
-O Zofii i Oskarze Hansenach.
-He had already begun devising his plan for the book when working on Born Wrong, acting on a desire to know more about the couple, why these brilliant minds have only been discovered by a handful of experts and whether their ideas hold sway in contemporary architecture.
+Springer came out in 2013 with his tribute to the legendary architect couple, the Hansens, titled Blueprints: The Life and Work of Zofia and Oskar Hansen (Zaczyn.
+O Zofii i Oskarze Hansenach).
+He had already begun devising his plan for the book when working on Ill-Born, acting on a desire to know more about the couple, why these brilliant minds have only been discovered by a handful of experts and whether their ideas hold sway in contemporary architecture.

 In the book, the methods of photography and writing merge, with a well-defined portrait framed in carefully chosen words.
 To understand the figure of Oskar Hansen – the Finnish-born son of a Norwegian and Russian raised in the multicultural city of Vilnius, who later settled in Poland – Springer set out north to Finland and Norway.
 There he instantly recognised Hansen's perspective on public space.

 The concept of the Open Form conceived by Hansen and Zofia, his wife, is a theory of architecture that welcomes the individual into the discussion on space and structure, invoking a flexible approach similar to the approach taken in Scandinavia.
 All the while, Springer avers that the Open Form is not entirely over theory, explaining: